 An input register followed by a DAC register provides double buffering, allowing the DAC outputs to be updated independently or simultaneously using the LDAC input.

 Each channel has a programmable gain and offset adjust register that allows the user to fully calibrate any DAC channel.
-Power consumption is typically 0.25 mA/channel with boost off.
+Power consumption is typically 0.25 mA/channel when operating with boost mode disabled.